hzlab/2023_Chong_CommunBiol_Gripstrength_FC/README.md

 Functional decoding was performed using the Neurosynth ROI association approach on [NiMARE](https://nimare.readthedocs.io/en/stable/installation.html) v0.0.12 package for Python, which correlates the mean modeled activation values within the binarized ROI with the term weights of all 50 topics in the Neurosynth dataset.

-All code and supporting files for the functional decoding analyses are located in the `FunctionalDecoding` folder.
+The code and supporting files for the functional decoding analyses are located in the `FunctionalDecoding` folder.

 ### Environment setup